braveg1rl/memoblock/README.md

 Promises are a great innovation to reduce "right-ward drift" as seen with code using regular node-style callbacks.
 It also eases error handling, relieving you from the necessity to check for errors after each asynchronous step.

-However, I found code that goes further than merely processing return values in a chain (comparable to a regular synchronous function chain) still to noisy and cumbersome for my tastes.
+However, I found code that goes further than merely processing return values in a chain (comparable to a regular synchronous function chain) still to noisy and cumbersome for my taste.

 Memoblock allows you to create a memo object which can be used as the return value value in your chain.
 It essentially takes over the role of what normally would be the function context which different statements can share, and which may hold any number of named objects.
 The keys set on the memo can be seen as local function variables.

 ## Usage

-A memo produced by Memoblock has two methods `memo.set` and `memo.get`.

-`memo.set` can be used to place either a regular value, or a promise for a value on the memo.
-Inside a function, you can put any number of values or promises of value on the memo, and you can mix them at will.

-Every time you call `memo.set`, it returns a promise for a new Memo.
-When this promise resolves, the value is a new Memo with the resolved value for all promises you had previously set.

-With `memo.get`, you can get the value of anything you had previously set.
-For convience, the values are also assigned to properties of the memo object.
+Using Memoblock is incredibly simple.
+You start a Memoblock with `Memoblock.do`.
+You pass it an array consisting of any number of functions.
+These functions are called in turn with the value of `memo` as both the function context (`this`) as well as the first argument for the function.

+After any function has executed, the current properties of the `memo` object are inspected.
+If the properties contain any promises, they'll get resolved to their actual values.
+As soon as all promises have resolved, and the values of the `memo` object have been updated, the next function is called.

 ### How it's better

 1. No need to define var's up-front in an outer function context.
 You can set any value you want.
-Just like a regular object on which you set values.
 2. No need to think about whether the value you set is a real value or rather a promise for a value.
-Functions that return a promise appear in the code without any added noise.
+Functions that return a promise appear in the code without any added noise, and are included without any extra effort.
 3. No need to assign any resolved value (available in the chain via first callback of "then") to a variable in the outer function context.
 This will save you one line of code for any value of promise you need to have available further down in the chain.

 ## Example